Geospatial Analytics Ph.D. Program Handbook

 To be eligible for assistantships, students must be enrolled in the Fall and Spring semesters and be in good academic standing (with a 3.00 grade point average or higher), unless granted an exception by the Graduate School.
 Some fellowships have additional eligibility requirements.

-Any graduate student holding a graduate research, teaching, or extension assistantship requiring 20 hours of work per week or more (i.e., half-time or greater) must maintain their status as a full-time student and therefore should not be otherwise employed.
 International graduate students on F-1 and J-1 visas are limited to 20 hours of work per week during the Fall and Spring semesters.

 Benefits

-Graduate Teaching Assistants, Graduate Research Assistants, and Graduate Fellows (Trainees) are provided health insurance through the Graduate Student Health Insurance Plan and in-state tuition / tuition remission as specified in the Graduate Student Support Plan.
+Graduate Teaching Assistants, Graduate Research Assistants, and Graduate Fellows are provided health insurance through the Graduate Student Health Insurance Plan and in-state tuition / tuition remission as specified in the Graduate Student Support Plan.

 Teaching Assistants (TAs) typically assist a faculty member in grading papers and providing tutorial assistance for one or more courses.